Atlanta Relocation Specialists

 What Your Budget Buys

-At comparable price points, Atlanta typically offers 20-30% more square footage, larger lots, and often superior finishes.
-A $1M budget that buys a modest home in Austin's desirable areas can access substantial properties in Atlanta's equivalent neighborhoods.
+At comparable price points, metro Atlanta typically offers 20-30% more square footage, larger lots, and often superior finishes in single-family homes and luxury homes.
+A $1M budget that buys a modest home in Austin's desirable areas can access substantial properties in Atlanta's best neighborhoods.
 This value differential is one of the primary drivers of Austin → Atlanta relocation interest.

 Area Mapping